kpriyaGit/Project_SoSe2021_TeamSecurity/BLE_Server/README.md

    **Figure 1.
 Terminal Bootup Output**
    ![Figure 1](images/terminal_bootup_log.png)

-4. Use another supported PSoC 6 kit and program it with the[AnyCloud BLE CTS Client](https://github.com/cypresssemiconductorco/mtb-example-anycloud-ble-cts-client) code example.
+4. Use another supported PSoC 6 kit and program it with the[BLE_Client](https://code.fbi.h-da.de/StudentCar/teamprojects/010_security_pscoc64_aws/-/tree/master/40_Implementation/BLE_Client) code example.

-5. Once both the kits are powered, the kits will be auto connected.
-The server device will start sending the notification with Current Time Characteristic values derived from the device real-time clock.
-The date and time sent as notification will be printed on the serial terminal.
+5. Once both the kits are powered, press the user button on Server to start scanning for peripheral devices and press user button on the client to start advertising.
+The server device will start sending the notification with Custom characteristic values derived from the bluetooth configurator after connection is established.
+The encrypted values sent as notification will be printed on the serial terminal.

    **Figure 2.
 Terminal Output - Sending Notification**
    ![Figure 2](images/terminal_output.png)